ShZil/network-utilities/Scanner/README.md

 ### 2023-01-23
 [12:47] Omer Shaked advised me to remove the Attached Bubbles, and possibly change the button text upon hover.

+[13:19] Multiple changes during class:
+- add `HoverReplace` instead of `AttachedBubble`.
+- generalise `Hover`'s code to any behaviour.
+Implement on HoverReplace.